aurabhi/helm-doc/README.md

 # helm-doc
 A maven plugin to generate docs for a helm charts.
+Supports generating docs of subcharts optionally.
+The docs are generated in **html** format.
+Planning to support **markdown** and other formats.

 # Sample POM
 ```xml